 Download a membership application at the bottom of the page.

-When a membership application is received, it is forwarded to the appropriate regional representatives for approval.
-If the organisation is known within the regional NSWP members then membership is approved immediately, however, if the organisation is not known then the membership secretary may ask for more information about its work and the meaningful participation of sex workers in the organisation itself.
+When an application is received, it is forwarded to regional representatives for approval.
+If the organisation is known to the regional network then the application is approved immediately, however, if the organisation is not known then the Secretariat may ask for more information about its work and the meaningful participation of sex workers in the organisation itself.